MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/0_cross_cultural_collaboration.md

     to get a grasp of what exactly is to be accomplished and to properly schedule for it.
   - Ask other teammates for help when any ambiguities arise about any of the deliverables.

+### Mariia Ermishina

+- **What Went Well**
+  - We had consistent participation in all workshops and meetings, which helped us stay aligned as a group.
+  - Our early discussions were productive and helped us agree on renewable energy as our central focus.
+  - We communicated effectively through GitHub and shared documents, allowing smooth collaboration.

+- **What Didn’t Go as Planned**
+  - Not much went off-track during this phase — we managed to keep up with all expected tasks and check-ins.
+  - Some moments of uncertainty could have been avoided with clearer task ownership.

+- **Did you need to add things that weren't in your strategy?**
+  **Or remove extra steps?**
+  - We refined some of our internal notes and file naming for better clarity.
+  - No major changes were needed to the original plan.